JaymZZZZ/VA-Datatape/README.md

 # VA-Datatape for DCS F-16C Viper
 Voice Attack Datatape for the DCS F-16C Viper

+## New Features in 0.0.7
+1) Support for CombatFlite JSON exports

 ## New Features in 0.0.6
 1) Fixed a bug with multiple spaces or trailing spaces breaking profile